“Frequency” is the speed at which a watch ticks.

-As an real life example that most will be familiar with – a newer Rolex Submariner would have a 28,800 vph beat rate whereas the Rolex Submariner that Sean Connery (James Bond) wore in 1962 had 18,000 vph.
+As an real life example that most will be familiar with – a more recent Rolex Submariner would have a 28,800 vph beat rate whereas the Rolex Submariner that Sean Connery (James Bond) wore in 1962 had 18,000 vph.

 So what does this all mean?